Sexual selection in flowering plants

 These two mechanisms are, in theory, the main driving forces of sexual selection in flowering plants and their potential relevance to botany is clear, but more complicated than in zoology.
-The complexity of applying the concept of sexual selection to plants arises from the facts that most plants are hermaphrodites and are non-sentient, meaning that the more obvious elements of female choice (e.g. aesthetic judgements on male secondary sexual characteristics) do not apply.
+The complexity of applying the concept of sexual selection to plants arises from the fact that most plants are hermaphrodites and are non-sentient, meaning that the more obvious elements of female choice (e.g. aesthetic judgments on male secondary sexual characteristics) do not apply.
 The research challenge currently facing botanists is mainly an empirical one — it involves addressing in a comprehensive way the "empirical question of how often these processes have actually shaped plant evolution in important ways."